Slashy Souls

 Slashy Souls is an endless runner video game developed and published by Bandai Namco Entertainment as a GameStop-funded promotional tie-in to Dark Souls III.
-It was released for iOS on February 28, 2016.
+It was released for iOS and Android on February 28, 2016.
 The game was critically panned for its shallow gameplay, with reviewers expressing dismay that it was not a more fleshed-out idea due to the strong source material of the Dark Souls series.

 Gameplay

 The game is an endless runner in which players must attempt to survive as long as possible while the game automatically scrolls ahead.
 The player, controlling a random adventurer, can use melee attacks and spells to defeat enemies in their way.
 The game also occasionally has bosses styled after those from the Dark Souls series.
 The further the player gets, the more their total score increases.